orber3/HerokuWeather/README.md

 hey,
 thanks for an exciting home assignment !

-i have completed all of the assingment specs and bounus. i have added a few unit tests, animation : for the cards and the clouds. cards - grow in.
+i have completed all of the assingment specs and bonus. i have added a few unit tests, animation : for the cards and the clouds. cards - grow in.